ivpusic/react-native-image-crop-picker/README.md

 #### Smart Album Types (ios)

+NOTE: Some of these types may not be available on all iOS versions.
+Be sure to check this to avoid issues.
 ```
 ['PhotoStream', 'Generic', 'Panoramas', 'Videos', 'Favorites', 'Timelapses', 'AllHidden', 'RecentlyAdded', 'Bursts', 'SlomoVideos', 'UserLibrary', 'SelfPortraits', 'Screenshots', 'DepthEffect', 'LivePhotos', 'Animated', 'LongExposure']
 ```